maayanassraf/Segole/README.md

 - The workflow pulls from Docker Hub the application `latest` image and with using `docker inspect` retrieves his 'true version' (which represented by a `LABEL` instruction in the Dockerfile when building the image).
-- The workflow takes the current version and increment his `patch version` by one (e.g. when the latest version was 1.2.3 it will increment to 1.2.4)
+- The workflow takes the current version and increment his `patch version` by one (e.g. when the latest version was 1.2.3 it will increment to 1.2.4).
 - The workflow edits the Dockerfile - changes in the `LABEL` instruction the version to the new incremented version.
 - The workflow builds new image version (tagged as the new incremented version and latest) and pushes it to Docker Hub.
 - The workflow changes the `main.yaml` file, under the `deployment` directory, the `tag` variable to the new tag version generated
 & commit the changes to github for later use (when running ansible) in the deployment phase.

+> Note:
+> I chose to implement a CI workflow for creating new patch versions only (and not minor/major version)
+> in thought that minor and major versions should be built and pushed to Docker Hub with more consideration and manually involvement.

 ## Deployment